painlove1999/SDSDet/README.md

-# SMOD-YOLO
+# SDSDet

-SMOD-YOLO is a lightweight model for small object detection.
+SDSDet is a lightweight model for small object detection.

 ![result](result/result.png)